 If you can’t find someone in your area or don’t have the budget for it, there are other options.
 These days, you don’t need to go out and pay for a dog behaviourist to come to your house to get help from a professional.
 It can be worth trying out popular online training courses.
 They can be a good happy medium between 1-2-1 professional training and the DIY approach.

 For a barking dog, I currently recommend the approach of The Online Dog Trainer, “Doggy Dan”.
-He offers a complete dog and puppy training course for a monthly fee but also offers a short trial for less than £1, which should allow you to digest the material related to barking.
+He offers a complete dog and puppy training course for a monthly fee but also offers a short trial for free, which should allow you to digest the material related to barking.
 You can click here to learn more about Doggy Dan's online training course.

 Products for Reducing Barking